Tag Archive for ‘ars-electronica’

 Review The TOASTER PROJECT, @ars electronica

 “Left to his own devices he couldn’t build a toaster.
 He could just about make a sandwich and that was it.”
 Mit diesem Zitat von Douglas Adams stellt der Künstler Thomas Thwaites seine Arbeit The Toaster Project vor.
-Wahrscheinlich eine der besten Arbeiten, die auf der diesjährigen Ars Electronika zu sehen war, unternahm Thwaites den Versuch im Alleingang einen Toaster herzustellen.
+Wahrscheinlich eine der besten Arbeiten, die auf der diesjährigen Ars Electronica zu sehen war, unternahm Thwaites den Versuch im Alleingang einen Toaster herzustellen.
 Mehr Informationen zum Toaster Project hier.

 Präsentation: Peter Moosgaard